-S1 only (CPU Stop DEFAULT The system enters S1(POS) sleep state.
-The System appears off.
+→ S1 (CPU Stop DEFAULT Clock)

+The system enters S1 (POS) sleep state.
+The system appears off.
 The CPU is stopped; RAM is refreshed; the system is running in a low power mode.

-→ S3 only (Suspend The caches are flush to RAM) off.
-Power to the
+→ S3 (Suspend to RAM)

 The caches are flushed and the CPU is powered off.
 Power to the RAM is maintained.
 The computer returns slower to a working state, but more power is saved.